 In 2004, USGS began providing technical assistance to Afghan government ministries and agencies to help assess natural resources and participate in the rebuilding of institutions and infrastructure.
 A primary focus involved working to restore and revitalize earth science organizations, upgrade facilities, and retrain technical staff.
 The training effort took a variety of forms, from inviting Afghan scientists and staff to attend special classes at USGS facilities in the United States to holding seminars, workshops, and courses in Afghanistan and neighboring countries taught by USGS instructors, industry specialists, and/or representatives from professional or academic institutions working under the auspices of international organizations or other U.S. government agencies.

-A second focus of USGS activities in Afghanistan has been gathering new natural resource data via wide-spread collaborative fieldwork, drilling and coring, satellite remote sensing, airborne geophysics and seismic surveys, establishment of stream gage networks, and extensive studies in ground and surface water quality and quantity.
-These newly collected data have enhanced and broadened Afghanistan’s existing natural resource datasets, and are vital for both short-term and long-range planning regarding management of these resources, as well as for identifying potential new resources that may attract foreign investment and create employment opportunities for Afghans.
-In addition to gathering data, USGS is developing an integrated Geographic Information System (GIS) data framework for Afghanistan that consists of geologic and topographic map data, satellite imagery and accompanying databases, data documentation, and a system for the efficient archiving, retrieval, and distribution of data to a wide user community.
-Such a GIS data framework is an essential tool for conducting assessments of coal, oil, natural gas, minerals, and water resources, evaluating earthquakes and other hazards, analyzing ecosystem management strategies, and supporting a wide variety of other activities related to the country’s reconstruction.
+A second focus of USGS activities in Afghanistan was on gathering new natural resource data via wide-spread collaborative fieldwork, drilling and coring, satellite remote sensing, airborne geophysics and seismic surveys, establishment of stream gage networks, and extensive studies in ground and surface water quality and quantity.
+These more recent data enhanced and broadened Afghanistan’s existing natural resource datasets, and are vital for both short-term and long-range planning regarding management of these resources, as well as for identifying potential new resources that may attract foreign investment and create employment opportunities for Afghans.
+In addition to gathering data, USGS also worked to develop an integrated Geographic Information System (GIS) data framework for Afghanistan consisting of geologic and topographic map data, satellite imagery and accompanying databases, data documentation, and a system for the efficient archiving, retrieval, and distribution of data to a wide user community.
+Such a GIS data framework is an essential tool for conducting assessments of coal, oil, natural gas, minerals, and water resources, evaluating earthquakes and other hazards, analyzing ecosystem management strategies, and supporting a wide variety of other activities.

-USGS Projects in Afghanistan are coordinated with other U.S. government organizations including the Departments of State, Interior, Treasury, and Defense, the U.S. Embassy in Kabul, the U.S. Agency for International Development (USAID), and the Trade and Development Agency (TDA).
-Within Afghanistan, USGS collaborates with numerous Afghan ministries—including the Ministry of Mines, Ministry of Energy and Water, Ministry of Agriculture, Irrigation, and Livestock, Ministry of Rural Rehabilitation and Development, Ministry of Transport and Civil Aviation, and Ministry of Communications and InfoTechnology—and works closely with Kabul University, Afghanistan Information Management Services (AIMS), and several German, French, and Danish government organizations and NGOs.
+USGS Projects in Afghanistan were coordinated with other U.S. government organizations including the Departments of State, Interior, Treasury, and Defense, the U.S. Embassy in Kabul, the U.S. Agency for International Development (USAID), and the Trade and Development Agency (TDA).
+Within Afghanistan, USGS collaborated with numerous Afghan ministries—including the Ministry of Mines, Ministry of Energy and Water, Ministry of Agriculture, Irrigation, and Livestock, Ministry of Rural Rehabilitation and Development, Ministry of Transport and Civil Aviation, and Ministry of Communications and InfoTechnology—and worked closely with Kabul University, Afghanistan Information Management Services (AIMS), and several German, French, and Danish government organizations and NGOs.